coronafighter/coronaSEIR/README.md

 * X add proper list of populations
 * X use real dates instead of days?

+## Contribute
+Please note that I would prefer to stick to the code style of camelCase variables and snake_case function/method names to better distinguish the two.
+I am aware of PEP8.

+I would like to keep the monolithic main file with interactive parameters, model function and output all in one.
+Code is kept rather simple on purpose to allow for good readability even for beginners (I know, some parts are still very ugly).

+Let me know if you would like me to add your project or fork to this readme.

 ## Credits
 Based on:
 https://github.com/ckaus/EpiPy